PokemonGoMap/RocketMap/docs/extras/faq.md

 ## Which is the best scan option to use to find pokemon?

-Speed-Scheduler is the only scheduler that has been updated in recent times, it is also the most useful as it has many features such as finding exact spawnpoint times and duration and limiting speed to stop violations.
+Speed-Scheduler is the most useful as it has many features such as finding exact spawnpoint times and duration and limiting
+speed to stop violations.
 More information can be found here : [Speed Scheduler] (https://rocketmap.readthedocs.io/en/develop/extras/Speed-Scheduler.html)

 ## But I was happy using the default Hex or Spawnpoint scanning...